Remove or cover old floors – which is the better solution?

 Advantages:

-• Removal of old contaminants: Older PVC or carpeted floors in particular can be substances harmful to health such as plasticisers or asbestos.
+• Removal of old pollutants: Older PVC or carpet flooring in particular can contain harmful substances such as plasticisers or asbestos.

 Disadvantages: